 - They get income from a partnership firm or LLP.

-If the NRI meets any of these conditions, they must use
+If the NRI meets any of these conditions, they must use the ITR-3 form instead of ITR-2.

-The major changes made in the form ITR-2 for FY 2025-2026 are listed below:
+The major changes made in the form ITR-2 for FY 2024-25 (AY 2025-2026) are listed below:

-Area of Change |
+| Area of Change |

 Details |

-Capital Gains Split |
+| Capital Gains Split |

 Capital gains need to be split depending on the transfer date: before or after 23rd July 2024 |

-Assets and Liabilities |
+| Assets and Liabilities |

 Only need to be reported if the total income exceeds Rs 1 crore (raised from the previous limit) |

-TDS Section Reporting |
+| TDS Section Reporting |

-Taxpayers must mention TDS section codes in "details of TDS deducted" to ensure better accuracy, such as 195, 194I, etc. |
+Taxpayers must mention the TDS section codes in the "details of TDS deducted" section to ensure greater accuracy, such as 195, 194I, etc. |

-Buyback Loss Reporting |
+| Buyback Loss Reporting |

-From 1st October, 2024, capital losses on share buybacks are permitted if the related dividend income is also reported under "Income from Other Sources" |
+From 1st October, 2024, capital losses on share buybacks are permitted if the related dividend income is also reported under "Income from Other Sources." |

-RNOR/Non-Resident |
+| RNOR/Non-Resident |

 For an NRI, ITR-2 is the standard form unless income from a business/profession is involved. |